Port of Dartmouth Royal Regatta: History

 The Regatta was awarded a Silver Visit Devon tourism award in 2019, in the category Best Tourism Event/Festival of the year.

+In 2025 The Royal Regatta celebrated its 180th Regatta, and in 2026 the Opening Ceremony will take place on Wed 26 Aug 26.

 Events

 Although the event is described as a regatta, the charter specifically provides that a regatta should take place on the River Dart during a fair in the town.
 To many visitors, the events in the town are more visible, but there is a vast array of events both on and off the water.

 Rowing

 There are two distinct forms of rowing competitions that take place throughout the week.

 The West of England Amateur Rowing Association holds one stage of its championship on the Thursday.
 This rowing is in skiffs and sculls, with competitors from across the West of England and further afield.

 With heats commencing on the Sunday preceding Regatta Week and finals in Regatta Friday, the local rowing is at the heart of Dartmouth Royal Regatta, where local crews (representing pubs and clubs from the town) compete over various distances in purpose built rowing boats.